Not ready for study.

 (lion is used metaphorical to mean courageous.)

-Othertimes, the substantive is simply used descriptively.
+Othertimes, the entity noun is simply used descriptively.
 For example:

 - مررت برجل عبد I passed by a slave man

-When a substantive crosses over to a adjectival noun, then it will govern a latent doer pronoun.
+When a entity noun crosses over to a adjectival noun, then it will govern a latent doer pronoun.
 This doer can also be an overt sababi doer.
 For example:

 - مررت برجل عبد أبوه [الكشاف للزمخشري for سورة النساء 4:172]

-Very often, a participle-like adjective can cross over to a substantive.
+Very often, a static adjectival noun can cross over to a entity noun.

 Here are some examples: